ajlevin/Sender/Documentation/performance_writeup.md

 |                                 Rows Removed by Filter: 86662                                                                                                                               |
 | Planning Time: 5.427 ms                                                                                                                                                                     |
 | Execution Time: 1603.135 ms                                                                                                                                                                 |
-We were able to increase the speed of recommend_route by creating an index on route_id in ratings which decreased the time of the second query significantly.
-However, addint an index on route_id in the climbing table seems to have had negligible effects on the first query in the endpoint.
-`CREATE INDEX ON ratings (route_id)`
-`CREATE INDEX ON climbing (route_id)`

 ### get_user_history
-Select * from climbing where user_id = 30
 #### Explain Results:
 | QUERY PLAN                                                                                               |
 | -------------------------------------------------------------------------------------------------------- |